String Instruments

 Veena: a South Indian classical intrument - has four main strings

-Violin: used as an accompaniment to classical & light music - also solo performances - played with a bow
+Violin: used as an accompaniment to classical and light music - also solo performances - played with a bow